wso2/docs-mi/en/docs/develop/creating-artifacts/using-docker-secrets.md

      See the [Docker guide](https://docs.docker.com/engine/swarm/secrets/#defining-and-using-secrets-in-compose-files) for more information on defining and using Docker secrets.

-## Configuring the secrets' location
+## Configure the secrets' location

 The Docker secrets and file secrets are stored in default locations in the container environment.
 The Docker secrets can be found in the following location: